cssconf/blog-content/2014/2014-06-12_how-to-write-a-great-talk-proposal-for-a-tech/2014-06-12_how-to-write-a-great-talk-proposal-for-a-tech.md

 ## Getting your topic right

-You've found a conference that is just up your street, and is looking for someone with just your kind of knowledge.
-You've recently learned something useful while working on a project, spent time researching and comparing new methods to solve a problem, or you just happen to have a crazy, fun demo coded up.
+You’ve found a conference that is just up your street, and is looking for someone with just your kind of knowledge.
+You’ve recently learned something useful while working on a project, spent time researching and comparing new methods to solve a problem, or you just happen to have a fun demo coded up.
 But now you are not quite sure how to shape a topic out of what you know.

 Try thinking of yourself as a conference attendee, and ask yourself: